hugoych/personal-page/content/authors/admin/_index.md

 ---
 ## About Me

-I'm Hugo, a last year PhD Student in Machine Learning at ETH Zürich.
-I'm supervised by [Prof. Gunnar Rätsch](https://bmi.inf.ethz.ch/people/person/gunnar-raetsch) as part of the [Biomedical Informatics lab (BMI)](https://bmi.inf.ethz.ch/).
+I'm Hugo, a ML Researcher in Machine Learning at ETH Zürich.
+I just defended my thesis under the supervision of [Prof. Gunnar Rätsch](https://bmi.inf.ethz.ch/people/person/gunnar-raetsch) as part of the [Biomedical Informatics lab (BMI)](https://bmi.inf.ethz.ch/).
 My main area of research focus on advancing deep learning methods for event detection in multivariate time series.
 I work on healthcare application around patient monitoring in the Intensive care unit (ICU).